itswebny/universal-navigation/faqs.md

 > The interactive banner supports IE8+, Sites that support <IE8 will need to implement the static banner.
 More detailed browser support levels will be posted soon.

 ### What is the purpose of the integration of the Google Tag Manager code?
 > [Google Tag Manager](http://www.google.com/tagmanager/faq.html) will enable futue deployment and central management of universal analytics or other experience monitoring tools without page code changes each time.
-At present, Google Tag Manager is not be serving any functionality.
+At present, Google Tag Manager is not serving any functionality.
 Any implementations will involve communications with the technical owners of each web property.